Jürgen Kröger

-Jürgen Kröger (16 November 1856 in Haale, Germany – 27 February 1928 in Aukrug) was a German architect, active from 1880 to 1920.
-He bore the title "(kaiserlicher) Baurat" in 1908, and was an architectural advisor to German Emperor Wilhelm II.
-Kröger is most notable for his construction of Protestant church buildings.
+Jürgen Kröger (1856 – 1928) was a German architect.
+He was an architectural advisor to the German Emperor, Wilhelm II and in 1908 he was awarded the title of Building Advisor to the Emperor.
+Kröger is most notable for his construction of Protestant church buildings and Metz Train Station in the now French region of Lorraine.
 The poet Timm Kröger was his uncle.